Bradramnarinesingh/Portfolio-Website/README.md

 # Portfolio-Website
-The following code in this file is my personal portfolio website built using HTML/CSS.
+The following code in this file is my personal portfolio website built using HTML, CSS and JavaScript.